Kietpawpan/pythonApp/README.md

 # pythonApp
-This is my first Window app coded in Python.
-The idea is NOT original but slightly modified from the work of Zinglecode, who shows the same app for iOS in YouTube.
+MultiplyN is my first Window app.
+The idea is NOT original.
+I modified the work of Zinglecode, who developes the same app for iOS.
+I just made it works for Windows and more international.
-I standardized the program for self-training.

 __Goal:__ To show the multiplication table for any number except zero.